Troubleshooting

 Connection Off Cannot reach ALPON Cloud.
 Check the LTE antennas, move the device for better RF, or connect ETH/G to an upstream router.

 Cellular Blue Strong LTE signal.
-Throughput should track the LTE Cat 4 envelope (up to 150 Mbps DL / 50 Mbps UL).
+Throughput should track the LTE Cat 4 envelope (up to 150 Mbps DL / 50 Mbps UL theoretical).

 Cellular Yellow Moderate LTE signal.
 Reposition the device or attach the optional IP67 outdoor antenna for marginal coverage areas.